You’ve probably heard coffee lovers talk about the wonders of freshly ground coffee if you spend any time with them or read any coffee blogs.

 Manual burr grinders can undoubtedly get you started in the correct direction in terms of flavor.
-However, they demand the most work of any grinder, which frequently leads to customers looking for the next alternative.
+However, they demand the most work of any grinder, which frequently leads to customers looking for an alternative.

 If you’ve never tried different types of grinders, it’s easy to let your money dictate which one you choose.

 However, in this situation, the more expensive alternative is actually the best in terms of taste.
 The electric burr grinder is one such alternative.

 Electric burr grinders are available for as little as $40 and as much as $480.
 They are unquestionably an investment.
 However, if you want the best coffee experience possible, they are well worth the money.